1. Help Center

 • Why: when a multi-select dropdown or checkbox with numeric values is used in a calculation field formula, the system uses an average of the selected options in calculations

-• Don't: Use time spent or time fields for values you need to sum or average
+• Don't: Use time fields for values you need to sum or average because these capture the time of day as hours and minutes.

 • Don't: Capture the same information in multiple places